-DOWN THE RABBIT HOLE is a monthly show all about children’s books, presented by three children’s publishing industry insiders - Katherine Woodfine, Melissa Cox & Louise Lamont.
+DOWN THE RABBIT HOLE is a monthly podcast and radio show all about children’s books.
+Founded by three children's publishing industry insiders - Katherine Woodfine, Melissa Cox and Louise Lamont, it is currently hosted and run by Katherine and Louise, together with Imogen Russell Williams and Jack Noel.

-Each episode features special studio guests, author and illustrator interviews, and reviews of the very best new books for children - from picture books through to young adult novels.
+Each episode features special studio guests, author and illustrator interviews, and reviews of the very best new books for children, from picture books to young adult novels.

 The show began in early 2014, in response to discussions about the lack of children’s books coverage in the mainstream media.
-Children’s books currently receive just 3% of newspaper review coverage, though they account for over 30% of the UK book market (see author SF Said’s campaign #CoverKidsBooks for more information).
+Children’s books currently receive just 3% of newspaper review coverage, though they account for over 30% of the UK book market and 1 in every 3 books sold in the UK is a children's book (see author SF Said’s campaign #CoverKidsBooks for more information).
 Looking for new opportunities to fly the flag for children’s books, Katherine spoke to London arts radio station Resonance 104.4fm about starting a children’s book show to give some much-needed space to a discussion of children’s literature.

 The first episode broadcast on Resonance in February 2014, featuring Alex T Smith, Laura Dockrill, Tanya Byrne, Nikesh Shukla and the Etherington Brothers - and so DOWN THE RABBIT HOLE was born!

-DOWN THE RABBIT HOLE broadcasts at 5pm on Resonance 104.4fm on the last Tuesday of each month, and is also now available as a podcast.
+DOWN THE RABBIT HOLE broadcasts at 5pm on Resonance 104.4fm once a month, and is also available online and via Apple Podcasts.

 Louise Lamont is the children’s and YA agent at LBA Books.
 She began her publishing career at the literary agency AP Watt Ltd, where for five years she lived in constant fear of sending Philip Pullman an email intended for her flatmate Philippa Mann.
 The first book she remembers reading (pointedly at her parents) was Not Now, Bernard; her favourite book is Anne of Green Gables – not unrelatedly, she is expert at identifying People You Didn’t Know Were Canadian.